projects22/Android-Bluetooth-Arduino/README.md

 # Android-Bluetooth-Arduino
-Control Arduino inputs outputs via Bluetooth
+Basic for Android (B4A) app to control Arduino inputs outputs via Bluetooth.